kamioftea/advent-of-code-2022/pubs/blog/day_7.md

 ## Parsing the console output

-The example data ahows a file system with a some directories and files in the root, and onc subdirectory and a bunch of other files deeper in the structure.
+The example data shows a file system with a some directories and files in the root, and onc subdirectory and a bunch of other files deeper in the structure.

 ```text